Applies To: Scarlett 2nd Generation 6i6, 18i8, & 18i20; Clarett 2Pre, 4Pre, 8Pre, & 8PreX; Red 4Pre & 8Pre

 Focusrite Control is the software necessary to make changes in your Focusrite hardware.
 This software will give you a user-friendly control surfacer which will be used to set the routing and recording parameters of your unit, as well as input settings (depending on the unit connected).

 Device Settings: This tab will show you a basic rundown of how your Red/Clarett/Scarlett 2nd Gen unit is configured.
-The top left bubble will show you which version of Focusrite Control you have installed:
+Blow each section is defined and their functions explained:

 Following down on the left side of the software the next bubble down will show you which unit you have connected as well as which Firmware is installed on your device.
 Below this is where you will set your Sample Rate and Clock Source.